Our Commitment to Diversity, Equity, and Inclusion

 Our Ongoing Learning Journey

-- We commit to applying an equity lens to social-emotional learning, mindfulness, and ethical development.
+- We commit to applying an equity lens to social-emotional learning, mindfulness, and character education.

 - We acknowledge the limits of our awareness as educators and researchers—and commit to continuous learning for achieving greater equity.